Need to know

-You can't correctly size your solar PV system unless you know how much electricity your home uses.
+You can't correctly size your solar PV system unless you know how much electricity your home uses now (and how much you might be using in the future).
 The easiest way to figure this out is to look at past electricity bills, which should tell you how much power you've used in the previous month or quarter.
 From this you can figure out the average daily usage.
-This is even easier if you have a smart meter installed; you should be able to see your daily usage either on the bill or by checking your account online.
+This is even easier if you have a smart meter installed – you should be able to see your daily usage either on the bill or by checking your account online.

 Your power consumption is measured and billed in kilowatt-hours (kWh).

 A typical Australian home uses 15–20kWh per day.
-But households can vary considerably in their usage; a single-person home will typically use about 8–9kWh per day on average, while a household of five people with a pool could use 33kWh per day.
+But households can vary considerably in their electricity consumption, depending on the number of people living there, the area they live in, whether they use gas for cooking or hot water, and many other factors.
+For example, a single-person home will typically use about 8–12kWh per day on average, while a household of five people with a pool could use 30–40kWh per day.

 Time of day and seasonal usage